-Luckily, something did stand out in a good towards the end and that is the beautiful, well-lit shot of Jones’s character sporting a yellow dress while walking past a bonfire on the beach.
+Luckily, something did stand out in a good way towards the end.
+And that is the beautiful, well-lit shot of Jones’s character sporting a yellow dress while walking past a bonfire on the beach.

 If you’re curious, save On the Rocks for when the mood for an entertaining and easy viewing experience hits.